 Stay up to date with Project DIG #ProjectDIGQM #qldmuseum.

-Project DIG has supported acquisition of a Scanning Electron Microscope (SEM) fitted with an Energy Dispersive Spectrometer (EDS) at Museum of Tropical Queensland (MTQ) in Townsville, transforming the way we conduct research on specimens from our biodiversity and palaeontology collections.
+Project DIG has supported acquisition of a Scanning Electron Microscope (SEM) fitted with an Energy Dispersive Spectrometer (EDS) at Queensland Museum Tropics (Queensland Museum Tropics) in Townsville, transforming the way we conduct research on specimens from our biodiversity and palaeontology collections.
 The SEM is streamlining the imaging process for our collection allowing our researchers to develop a digital library which will help to identify specimens, contribute to further research and in the case of Great Barrier Reef specimens, help to inform conservation efforts.

 This new infrastructure provides high resolution images of microscopic details of specimens, allowing researchers to see and quantitatively compare features that are not visible to the naked eye or even a light microscope.
 With the EDS, the chemical composition of different structures can be identified across specimens and compared between samples.
 Although a small piece of the research puzzle, the SEM is a vital step in the process of understanding the specimens in our collection, providing valuable insights into Queensland’s past, present and future.